developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 ### Introduction to OpenTofu

 [OpenTofu] is a tool that allows you to define your infrastructure as code using a simple and easy-to-understand configuration file.
-It's built on top of [Terraform] and provides a more user-friendly interface for managing your infrastructure.
+It's fork of [Terraform] (right after their change of license to BUSL[^hashicorp-busl]) and provides a more user-friendly interface for managing your infrastructure.

 The configurations in [OpenTofu] are written in the HCL language and stored in `.tf` files.
 These files define the resources that you want to create in your